-7.7 Money & Benefits Advice
+7.7 Benefit Advice

-Money and benefits advice is provided by our in-house benefits advisers.
+Benefits advice is provided by our in-house Welfare Rights Officers.
 This is a free and confidential service.
 Staff offer advice and assistance to help you maximise your income, whatever your circumstances:

-- Housing Benefit
+- Housing Benefit / Universal Credit

-- Maximising your income

-- Managing your money better

 - Debt problems

 - Completing claim forms

 - Checking how starting work can affect your benefits

-We also work in partnership with Citizens Advice Scotland and Drumchapel Money Advice Centre who work from our office on a Wednesday morning.
-If you would like an appointment contact us on 331 6650.
+We also work in partnership with Citizens Advice Scotland and Drumchapel Money Advice Centre who work from our office every second Wednesday and Friday mornings.
+If you would like an appointment contact us on 0141 331 6650